MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > [!div class="mx-imgBorder"]
     > ![Administrator Conversation Intelligence home page](media/si-app-admin-home-page-admin-signin.png "Administrator Conversation Intelligence home page")

-3. Select **Set up Conversation Intelligence** and continue with the set up wizard.
+3. Select **Set up Conversation Intelligence** and continue with the setup wizard.

 4. On the **Connect your data** dialog box, select your Dynamics 365 Sales environment to connect with the application.